OpenVT/openvt.github.io/ref_models/biased_motility/biased_motility.md

 <img src="./migration_params_studio.png" width = 650px>
 <br>
 The Motility parameters as shown in PhysiCell Studio.
-However, for the replicates shown above, the Studio was not used; rather, a custom main.cpp and custom.cpp were used to generates the cell paths, from the command line.
+However, for the replicates shown above, the Studio was not used; rather, a custom `main.cpp` and `custom.cpp` were used to generate the cell paths, from the command line.